The Dirty CRM Problem Nobody Wants to Talk About

 Relevance Over Volume

-The entire premise of signal-based outreach is that you reach the right person at the right moment with the right message.
-A company just raised a Series B, you reach out about scaling their sales infrastructure.
-A VP of Marketing just changed jobs, you reach out about the tools they’ll need in their first 90 days.
+The premise of intent-signal-based outreach is that you reach the right person at the right moment with the right message.
+A company just raised a Series B: you reach out about scaling their sales infrastructure.
+A VP of Marketing just changed jobs: you reach out about the tools they’ll need in their first 90 days.
+The canonical construction for this is “I want to contact a company WHEN [signal].”
+Simple, and the whole system depends on it.

 But this only works if your CRM can segment and route correctly.
-If the same person exists as three records, your signal might trigger on one record while your exclusion list contains another.
-If company size data is missing, your campaign targeting “mid-market” companies includes enterprises that will never buy your product and startups that can’t afford it.
+If the same person exists as three records, a signal might trigger on one while your exclusion list holds another.
+If company-size data is missing, a campaign targeting mid-market includes enterprises that won’t buy and startups that can’t afford to.
+Intent signals are only as powerful as the CRM that activates them.

 The Brand Risk Is Real

-Cold outreach at scale exposes your brand in a way that inbound marketing does not.
-Every email you send is a brand impression.
+Cold outreach at scale exposes your brand in ways inbound marketing doesn’t.
+Every email is a brand impression.
 Every LinkedIn message carries your company name.

-Dirty data turns this exposure into a liability.
+Dirty data turns that exposure into a liability.
 You email someone who’s been a customer for two years, they think you don’t value the relationship.
-You send the same sequence to the same person from two different reps, they think you’re disorganized.
+Two reps send the same sequence to the same prospect a week apart, they think you’re disorganized.
 You reference their “role as Head of Sales” when they moved to a CEO position eight months ago, they think you didn’t do basic homework.
+None of these mistakes are recoverable at scale.

 What Clean Data Actually Makes Possible

-One of our clients, a major European bank, now generates 40% of its professional account openings through signal-triggered outreach.
-That number sounds impressive in isolation, but it’s only possible because their CRM was clean enough to exclude existing clients, segment prospects by signal type, and personalize at the level each signal demands.
+One French mutual bank now generates 40% of its professional account openings through signal-triggered outreach.
+That number is only possible because their CRM was clean enough to exclude existing clients, segment prospects by signal type, and personalize at the level each signal demands.

-Another client reduced customer churn by 40% by reaching out to at-risk customers at precisely the right moment, when behavioral signals indicated disengagement.
-This requires your CRM to cleanly distinguish customers from prospects, to have accurate contact data for the right stakeholders, and to route signals to the right internal team.
+A separate client reduced customer churn by 40% by reaching at-risk customers at precisely the right moment, when behavioral signals indicated disengagement.
+That requires the CRM to cleanly distinguish customers from prospects, to hold accurate contact data for the right stakeholders, and to route signals to the right internal team.

 These results come from combining intent signals with clean data and well-built Lemlist sequences.
-Take away any one of those three components and the whole system underperforms.
+Remove any one of those components and the system underperforms.

 The 5-Step Playbook for CRM Hygiene

-This is not a one-shot cleanup project.
-It’s a cycle, one you should be running continuously.
-Here’s the playbook we implement with every client.
+This isn’t a one-shot cleanup project.
+It’s a cycle you run continuously.
+Here’s the playbook Rodz implements with every client.

 1. Deduplicate First

-Before you enrich, before you segment, before you build a single campaign, clean the existing mess.
-You need to start with a baseline of unique records.
+Before enrichment, before segmentation, before a single campaign: clean the existing mess.
+You need a baseline of unique records.

-Connect Dedupe.ly to your CRM and configure your matching rules.
-Use fuzzy matching on names (to catch “M. Kendall” vs. “Miras Kendall”), exact matching on email, and domain root validation (to catch “acme-x.io” vs. “acmex.io”).
-Set your field-level merge rules, decide in advance which data sources take priority for each field type.
+Connect Dedupe.ly to your CRM and configure matching rules.
+Fuzzy matching on names catches “M. Kendall” vs. “Miras Kendall.”
+Exact matching on email.
+Domain root validation catches “acme-x.io” vs. “acmex.io.”
+Set field-level merge rules and decide in advance which data sources take priority for each field type.

 Then run the first pass across your entire database.
-Depending on the size of your CRM, this initial cleanup often merges 10-30% of records.
-That alone should tell you how much noise your team has been working through.
+Depending on CRM size, this initial cleanup typically merges 10-30% of records.
+That figure alone should tell you how much noise your team has been working through.

 2. Enrich

 With duplicates removed, fill the gaps.
-Run your contact database through an enrichment waterfall to add verified emails, direct phone numbers, company firmographics, and job title standardization.
+Run your contact database through an enrichment waterfall to add verified emails, direct phone numbers, company firmographics, and standardized job titles.

-Remember: your enrichment partner choice is your normalization strategy.
-The provider you choose, whether it’s Dropcontact for email verification or another provider for firmographic data, their data model will define how industries, company sizes, and job titles are standardized across your CRM.
-Choose a partner whose taxonomy aligns with how you actually segment and target.
+Your enrichment partner choice is your normalization strategy.
+Whether you use Dropcontact for email verification or another provider for firmographic data, their data model defines how industries, company sizes, and job titles get standardized across your CRM.
+Choose a partner whose taxonomy matches how you actually segment and target.
+Coverage rates matter, but structural consistency matters more.

 3. Deduplicate Again

-This step is the one teams almost always forget, and skipping it undermines everything you did in steps one and two.
+This is the step teams almost always skip, and skipping it undermines steps one and two.

 Run your deduplication tool again after enrichment.
-This second pass typically catches 5-15% additional duplicates that the first pass couldn’t have identified.
+This second pass typically catches an additional 5-15% of duplicates that the first pass couldn’t have identified.

 4. Build Exclusion Lists

 This is what separates relevant outreach from spam.
-Your CRM isn’t just a list of people to contact, it’s a routing engine that decides who should receive what, and who should receive nothing at all.
+Your CRM isn’t just a list of people to contact.
+It’s a routing engine that decides who should receive what, and who should receive nothing.

-Build and maintain exclusion lists for: current customers (segmented by product line if relevant), active pipeline opportunities, competitors, partners, investors, and anyone who has opted out.
-Layer these exclusions into every outreach campaign and every automated workflow.
+Build and maintain exclusion lists for current customers (segmented by product line where relevant), active pipeline opportunities, competitors, partners, investors, and anyone who has opted out.
+Layer these into every outreach campaign and every automated workflow.

 When a new intent signal arrives, a job change, a funding round, a technology adoption, your CRM should automatically check: is this person already a customer?
 Are they in an active deal?
-Are they on any exclusion list?
+Are they on an exclusion list?
 Only signals that pass these filters should trigger outreach.
+That’s the difference between signal-driven relevance and signal-driven spam.

 5. Tool for Continuous, Real-Time Hygiene

-Steps one through four are not a quarterly project.
-They need to happen continuously, in real time, as new records enter your CRM.
+Steps one through four aren’t a quarterly project.
+They need to run continuously as new records enter your CRM.

 Every form submission, every import, every integration sync creates potential duplicates and incomplete records.
-If you only clean up quarterly, you spend three months prospecting on dirty data before the next cleanup catches the problems.
+Clean up quarterly and you spend three months prospecting on dirty data before the next pass catches the problems.

-This is how you ensure that when a signal fires, a prospect changes jobs, a company raises funding, a target account adopts a competitor’s technology, it gets linked to the right, single, complete company record in your CRM.
+That’s how you make sure that when a signal fires, a prospect changes jobs, a company raises funding, a target account adopts a competing tool, it gets linked to the right, single, complete company record in your CRM.
 Not a stale duplicate.
 Not a partial record.
 The right one.

 Your CRM Is the Engine.
 Clean It.

 Everything in modern B2B outreach, signal detection, personalization, multichannel sequences, exclusion logic, runs through your CRM.
-It is the engine that activates your data.
-And an engine full of contaminated fuel doesn’t run well, no matter how well-engineered the rest of the machine is.
+It’s the engine that activates your data.
+An engine running on contaminated fuel doesn’t perform well, regardless of how well-built the rest of the machine is.

-A clean CRM means higher reply rates because you’re reaching the right people with accurate personalization.
-It means a stronger brand image because you never contact existing clients or send duplicate outreach.
+A clean CRM means higher reply rates because you’re reaching the right people with accurate context.
+It means a stronger brand because you never contact existing clients or send duplicate outreach.
 It means lower churn because you can detect and act on retention signals before it’s too late.

-Start with deduplication, Dedupe.ly is the most effective tool we’ve found for CRMs that have accumulated years of entropy.
+Start with deduplication.
+Dedupe.ly is the most effective tool Rodz has found for CRMs that have accumulated years of entropy.
 Layer in enrichment with the right partner.
-Then build the exclusion logic and continuous hygiene that keeps it clean.
+Then build the exclusion logic and continuous hygiene that keeps the whole thing clean.

-This is what we set up for every client we onboard at Rodz.
+That’s the setup Rodz runs for every client they onboard.
 Not because it’s exciting work, but because nothing else works without it.